 Digital Product Passport: Implementation, Data Architecture and AI Readiness

-The Digital Product Passport is not a QR code project.
-What matters is reliable product data, clear responsibilities, system integration and an architecture that brings regulatory requirements and machine-readable product communication together.
+A Digital Product Passport is not a QR-code project.
+What matters is reliable product data, clear ownership, system integration, and an architecture that connects regulatory requirements with machine-readable product information.

-The Digital Product Passport is not a QR code project.
-What matters is reliable product data, clear responsibilities, system integration and an architecture that brings regulatory requirements and machine-readable product communication together.
+A Digital Product Passport is not a QR-code project.
+What matters is reliable product data, clear ownership, system integration, and an architecture that connects regulatory requirements with machine-readable product information.

 What is a Digital Product Passport?